DHRI-Curriculum/jekyll/installation.md

 ## Windows

 Note that Jekyll does not officully support Windows.
-But it still work.
+But it still works.

 1. Download the latest version of (RubyInstaller for Windows)[https://rubyinstaller.org/downloads/].
 This should be the first item under the heading "WITH DEVKIT."
 2. Run the executable installer.
 Use default options.